React JS - Deeper Dive into React State And Rendering

 Never change the value of the props -

-are meant to be a snapshot of the component's configuration at a given point in time.
+propsare meant to be a snapshot of the component's configuration at a given point in time.
 By keeping them immutable, you ensure a more stable and maintainable React application.In React,

-, the state is not updated immediately.import React, { useState } from 'react'; function Counter() { const [count, setCount] = useState(0); const handleClick = () => { setCount(count + 1); console.log(count); // prints 0, not 1 }; return ( <div> <p>Count: {count}</p> <button onClick={handleClick}>Increment</button> </div> ); }
+setStateis asynchronous.
+This means that when you callsetState, the state is not updated immediately.import React, { useState } from 'react'; function Counter() { const [count, setCount] = useState(0); const handleClick = () => { setCount(count + 1); console.log(count); // prints 0, not 1 }; return ( <div> <p>Count: {count}</p> <button onClick={handleClick}>Increment</button> </div> ); }handleClickis called, which updates the state usingsetCount.
+However, theconsole.logstatement still prints the old value ofcount(0), not the new value (1).
+This is becausesetStateis asynchronous, and the state is not updated yet whenconsole.logis executed.

 Don't Create Keys On the fly: